Celestite

 What stone goes well with celestite?

-When combined with celestite, clear quartz will draw off negative energies of all types of neutralizing background radiation including electromagnetic smoke and fog or petrochemical emanations.
-The stones will revitalize and balance the spiritual, physical, emotional, and mental planes.
+When combined with Celestite, clear quartz is believed to help draw off negative energies.
+Both can work in tandem to revitalize and balance the spiritual, physical, emotional, and mental planes.

 Buy natural gemstones in our gem shop